xcesco/reversi-android/README.md

 # Reversi for Android
 This is the Android version of the project <a href="https://github.com/xcesco/reversi">fmt-reversi</a>.
 More information on main project can be found at <a href="https://github.com/xcesco/reversi">reversi github</a> repository.

+This client supports network games!
+It's possible to play with your friends.. everyone from his device!

 ## The game
 There are different set of rules applied to Reversi.
 Our project take its from [Wikipedia](https://en.wikipedia.org/wiki/Reversi)